Clastify logo

 Add a reactant, and the system tends to use up some of what was added, so the equilibrium shifts to the product side.
 Remove a reactant, and the system tends to replace it, so the equilibrium shifts to the reactant side.

-Products work the same way: adding product shifts left; removing product shifts right.
-The equilibrium composition changes, but K stays the same because temperature is unchanged.
+Products follow the same pattern: adding product shifts left; removing product shifts right.
+The equilibrium composition changes, but KK is unchanged because temperature is unchanged.

 Image